Research Paper Summary AI for Cited Summaries

 Tool choices for paper summaries

-Different tools solve different parts of the job.
-Do not choose a tool only because it can produce a short paragraph.
-Choose based on what you need to trust afterward.
+Tools solve different parts of the job.
+Choose based on what you need to check after the first summary.

 | Job | Best fit | Watch for |